Text-to-SQL Data Synthesis Pipeline

 3.1.2 MySQL Database

-MySQL databases are server-based and require management of server connection information.
-Ensure your MySQL service is running and properly configured with username and password.
-In DataFlow, the pymysql
+MySQL operates as a server-based system, requiring connection credentials.
+Ensure your MySQL service is running and credentials are correctly configured.
+In DataFlow, we use the pymysql

 - Configuration Steps: